Huber1/Huber1/README.md

 The Project I'm currently working most on is [betterHM](https://github.com/Huber1/betterHM), an inofficial App for the Hochschule Munich

+Note: Not all repos are here because I'm slowly migrating my repos to my personal Forgejo instance at [https://git.huber.cloud/moritz]

 <!--
 **Huber1/Huber1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.